mongodb/specifications/source/sessions/driver-sessions.rst

 Change log
 ==========

+:2018-06-07: Document that estimatedDocumentCount does not support explicit sessions
+:2018-05-23: Document that parallelCollectionScan helpers do not support implicit sessions
 :2017-09-13: If causalConsistency option is ommitted assume true
 :2017-09-16: Omit session ID when opening and authenticating a connection
 :2017-09-18: Drivers MUST gossip the cluster time when they see a $clusterTime